squid-cache/squid-cache.github.io/BzrInstructions.rst

  * the release scripts as well
    Need to convert them - they live in the source tree.

- * Write up recipes for how to do common tasks:
-   * cherry pick something back to an older release using CVS
-   * cherry pick something back to an older release using bzr.
-   * bring a new branch up to date with it's ancestor
-   * merge another branch into yours
-   * how to generate a clean patch when having another branch merged into yours (i.e. diff relative to an up to date version of that branch, not your natural ancestor)
-   * others ?

  * Set a cut over date